 Guidance Document: Import of Fresh Fruit and Vegetables for Human Consumption provides information to assist with meeting the requirements of an IHS for fresh fruits and vegetables and should be read in conjunction with this IHS.
-Biosecurity clearance of fresh fruits and vegetables will be covered by a separate guidance document.
+Biosecurity clearance of fresh fruits and vegetables will be covered by a separate draft document titled Clearance Process for Fresh Fruit and Vegetables for Human Consumption.

-Within this IHS, terms printed in bold have the same meaning as that set out and defined by the FAO, in ISPM 5.
+Within this IHS, terms printed in bold have the same meaning as that set out and defined in ISPM 5.
 Glossary of phytosanitary terms, the Act or in this IHS.